julianoborba/ChineloDriving/README.md

 ## Hey!

 That repository is just a notepad, and nothing more.
 Notepads can only be read or write on.
-I can't be responsible for your use of notepads beyond it very purpose: taking notes.
+I can't be responsible for your use of notepads beyond it's very purpose: taking notes.